 Correctional nurses oversee the medical needs of inmates in prisons, detention centers, and group homes.
 They are responsible for overseeing all care and stabilizing incarcerated patients when needed until transfer to a higher level of medical care is available.
-In this guide, we’ll explain what a Correctional nurse does, how to become one, how much they make, and more!
+In this guide, we’ll explain what a correctional nurse does, how to become one, how much they make, and more!

-Part One What is a Correctional Nurse?
+What is a Correctional Nurse?

 Correctional nurses help oversee the treatment and healthcare of inmates for acute, chronic, and emergency health conditions.